img-3

 Your wall dimmers won’t be competing for IP addresses with your computers and TVs.

-Smart Home Hub or Cloud?
+Smart Home Hub or Cloud Hub?

 Do I need a smart home hub or not?
 The answer depends on your short and long term goals for your smart home.